pacheco2126/WebPage/README.md

 # WebPage
-Web page I Made in 1 week for an assignament
+Web page I made in 1 week for an assignament